Where Do I Put My Video Content?

 Vzaar Cost: Starts at $20 per month (billed annually) for single-bitrate streams with 250 GB of streaming bandwidth and 100 GB of storage.

 Your Own Web Server or Hosting Provider - Any web server or hosting provider can be used to provide video streaming services.
 Keep in mind that even a moderately popular Roku channel will use up more bandwidth than a typical server can provide, which will cause buffering problems and dropouts in your videos.
-While your own web server or hosting provider is an excellent choice for hosting your Roku channel's poster JPGs or PNGs, using it to host your video streams will probably result in unsatisfactory performance for anything but a small private channel.
+While your own web server or hosting provider is an excellent choice for hosting your Roku channel's poster JPGs or PNGs, using it to host your video streams will probably result in unsatisfactory performance for most channels.

 Other Compatible CDNs, OVPs, and Storage Providers -